Capitals–Islanders rivalry: 1980s

 In 1987, the teams had one of the most memorable playoff series in NHL history.
 The Capitals won game one by a score of 4–3, before the Islanders won the next game 3–1 to tie the series at one win each.
 When the series shifted to New York, the Capitals took control winning the next two games by scores of 2–0 and 4–1 to take a 3–1 series lead.
-Luckily for the Islanders, the opening round of the playoffs was expanded to a best-of-seven.
-The Islanders won game 5 in Washington by a score of 4–2 and game 6 at home 5–4, sending the series back to the Capital Centre for the seventh and deciding game.
-In Game 7, the Capitals jumped out to a 1–0 lead near the end of the first period on a goal by Mike Gartner.
-In the second, New York got on the board when Patrick Flatley scored at 11:39 to tie the game at 1.
+The opening round of the playoffs was expanded to a best-of-seven.
+The Islanders won game five in Washington by a score of 4–2 and game six at home 5–4, sending the series back to the Capital Centre for the seventh and deciding game.
+In game seven, the Capitals had a 1–0 lead near the end of the first period on a goal by Mike Gartner.
+In the second, New York got on the board when Patrick Flatley scored at 11:39 to tie the game at one.
 Late in the period, Grant Martin scored to give the Capitals a 2–1 lead after two periods of play.
-Then, at 14:37 of the third period, Bryan Trottier scored to tie the game at 2.
+Then, at 14:37 of the third period, Bryan Trottier scored to tie the game at two.
 No one in attendance at the Cap Centre or watching at home on TV knew it yet, but the game had not yet reached its halfway point.
 In overtime, the two goaltenders, Kelly Hrudey for the Islanders and Bob Mason for Washington went at it save for save, stopping every scoring chance the other team had.
 Finally, after three scoreless overtimes, Pat LaFontaine scored the winner at 8:47 of the fourth overtime period, giving the Islanders a 3–2 victory and a 4–3 series win in a game known as the Easter Epic.

 1990s

 Six years later in 1993, the teams met once again, the Capitals finished second in the division with 93 points, six points ahead of the Islanders.
 Washington won the opener by a score of 3–1, before the Islanders won the next three games, all in overtime, including two in double OT to take a 3–1 series lead.
-Washington won game five to stave off elimination, but in game 6, the Islanders won 5–3 to take the series in 6.
+Washington won game five to stave off elimination, but the Islanders won game six 5–3 to take the series in six.
 However, the win was marred as Pierre Turgeon suffered a shoulder injury of a vicious check by Washington's Dale Hunter after scoring a goal to clinch the game and series for Islanders.
 Consequently, Hunter was suspended for the first 21 games of the 1993–94 season.